 One's understanding of network protocols can often be greatly deepened by "seeing protocols in action" and by "playing around with protocols" - observing the sequence of messages exchanged between two protocol entities, delving down into the details of protocol operation, and causing protocols to perform certain actions and then observing these actions and their consequences.
 This can be done in simulated scenarios or in a "real" network environment such as the Internet.
-In the Wireshark labs you'll be doing in this course, you'll be running various network applications in different scenarios using your own computer (or you can borrow a friends; let me know if you don't have access to a computer where you can install/run Wireshark).
+In the Wireshark labs you'll be doing in this course, you'll be running various network applications in different scenarios using your own computer.
 You'll observe the network protocols in your computer "in action," interacting and exchanging messages with protocol entities executing elsewhere in the Internet.
 Thus, you and your computer will be an integral part of these "live" labs.
 You'll observe, and you'll learn, by doing.